RobLoach/Lakka/README.md

+# Allcade

+Allcade ships [Lakka](http://www.lakka.tv/), which is based off of OpenELEC/LibreELEC and libretro/RetroArch.
+The software that's distributed is under a number of different licenses, including GPLv3 and non-commercial code.
+Given this, Allcade violates the following by selling the software:

+- State what was changed
+- Disclose the source code
+- Include all licenses
+- Include original copyrights
+- Include install instructions

+Non-commercial libretro cores include:

+- Dinothawr
+- Final Burn Alpha
+- FMSX
+- Genesis Plus GX
+- Snes9X

 # Lakka - The DIY retro emulation console

 Lakka is a lightweight Linux distribution that transforms a small computer into a full blown emulation console.